laravel-notification-channels/telegram/README.md

 ### Handling Response

-You can make use of the [notification events](https://laravel.com/docs/11.x/notifications#notification-events) to handle the response from Telegram.
-On success, your event listener will receive a [Message](https://core.telegram.org/bots/api#message) object with various fields as appropriate to the notification type.
+You can use [notification events](https://laravel.com/docs/13.x/notifications#notification-events) to handle Telegram responses.
+On success, your listener receives a [Message](https://core.telegram.org/bots/api#message) object with fields appropriate to the notification type.

-For a complete list of response fields, please refer the Telegram Bot API's [Message object](https://core.telegram.org/bots/api#message) docs.
+For the full list of response fields, refer to the Telegram Bot API [Message object](https://core.telegram.org/bots/api#message) docs.

 ### Exception Handling

-In case of failures, the package provides two ways to handle exceptions.
+For failures, the package provides two exception-handling hooks.

 #### Using NotificationFailed Event

-> You can listen to the `Illuminate\Notifications\Events\NotificationFailed` event, which provides a `$data` array containing `to`, `request`, and `exception` keys.
+> You can listen to `Illuminate\Notifications\Events\NotificationFailed`, which provides a `$data` array containing `to`, `request`, and `exception` keys.

 Listener example:
 ```php